SiftScience/sift-android/README.md

 ```

 <a name="submitting_an_issue"></a>
-## Submitting a PR or Issue
+## Submitting an Issue

-If you find issues or want to improve the SDK please create a issue or PR.
+If you find issues please create an issue.
 We ask you provide the following in your submission.

-- Provide Context: Explain how you discovered this issue and code samples.
+- Context: Explain how you discovered this issue, include steps to reproduce. and code samples.

 Thanks for your help!